 General Business Conditions

-According to the International Monetary Fund, the economic output in the euro area increased by 1.2 percent in 2019 and 2.3 percent in the United States.
-The overall good economic situation led to partial bottlenecks on the labour market.
-According to Bitkom Research GmbH, the market for information technology grew by 2.9 percent during 2019.
+According to the International Monetary Fund, the economic output in the euro area decreased by 7.2 percent in 2020 and 3.4 percent in the United States.
+According to Bitkom Research GmbH, the market for information technology decreased by 0.7 percent during 2020.

 The most significant financial performance indicators of the InVision Group are the Group revenues and the EBIT margin (ratio of consolidated earnings before interest and taxes as a percentage of revenues).
 Due to the Group’s business model, a positive or negative development of these performance indicators has a correlating effect on the development of the net assets and financial position.